jeromefellus-sekoia/meshroom/docs/index.md

 * compiling everything into a product **plugin** suitable for publication
 * **publishing** as a PR to GitHub or other marketplaces

-Meshroom also ease the tedious "playground" phase where developers need to **send** test data to their trial 3rd-party instances, **trigger** remote commands from their workstation, **watch** results, make changes to their integration in an agile continous development workflow:
+Meshroom also eases the tedious "playground" phase where developers need to **send** test data to their trial 3rd-party instances, **trigger** remote commands from their workstation, **watch** results, make changes to their integration in an agile continous development workflow:

 * `meshroom produce` helps you sending data through plugged integrations
 * `meshroom watch` helps you watching data flowing through a plugged integration